joaopaulocunhafaria/Project-SpringBoot-H2DataBase/README.md

  -  **MySQL:** The chosen relational database management system for storing and retrieving data related to user orders, products, and other entities.

+-  **H2 DataBase:** Relational database used to test the application.

   - **Maven:** The project management and build tool used for handling dependencies, building the project, and managing its lifecycle.